Skip to main content

 }

-The architecture does not rely on trust.
-The message broker itself is configured to enforce communication boundaries.
-Using ACLs, we can define that only the AccountManagementService can produce UserRegistered events, and only specific downstream services are allowed to consume them.
+In a broker-based design you would not rely on trust; the broker itself enforces communication boundaries.
+Using ACLs you could declare that only one service may produce user.registered events, and only specific downstream services may consume them.
 Architectural Principle: Enforce service boundaries at the infrastructure level, not just by convention.
-Example with Trigger.dev:
+Hypothetical example (does not reflect repo code):

 export const EVENT_PRODUCERS = {